Migration & Upgrade Guide¶

 Database Migrations¶

-TBD Agents uses MongoDB with Beanie ODM.
-Beanie documents are schema-flexible — new fields with defaults are added automatically when existing documents are read.
-However, some changes require explicit migration.
+MongoDB documents are schema-flexible — new fields with defaults are added automatically when existing documents are read.
+PostgreSQL deployments must run Alembic migrations after upgrades that include schema changes.

 When migration is NOT needed¶